xuorig/optics-agent-ruby/README.md

 ### API key

-You'll need to run your app with the `OPTICS_API_KEY` environment variable set to the name of your Apollo Optics service; at the moment Optics is in early access alpha--[get in touch](http://www.apollostack.com/optics) if you want to be part of our early access program.
+You'll need to run your app with the `OPTICS_API_KEY` environment variable set to the API key of your Apollo Optics service; at the moment Optics is in early access alpha--[get in touch](http://www.apollostack.com/optics) if you want to be part of our early access program.

 ### Basic Rack/Sinatra